slawomirbuczek/Minesweeper/README.md

 # Minesweeper
 A classic computer game.
-Popularized by Mincrosoft and loved by me since 2016.
+Popularized by Microsoft and loved by me since 2016.
 Written as my first android app.
-At the begining it was just a uni project.
+At the beginning it was just a uni project.
 After some time I upgraded it with some new features.
 The game connects to my [Global Ranking](https://github.com/slawomirbuczek/Minesweeper-ranking).

-## Current functionalities:
+## Current features:
 * game:
   * default minesweeper's mechanics;
   * three levels: